 Quick fixes aren’t always a bad choice.
 When something minor goes wrong a little chewing gum and duck tape may be exactly the thing you need.
 But, when the problem is with one of your main attractions (or in our case, retention or motivation) rushing to fix the problem is likely rushing to create a bigger problem.

 Take the time to look back at prior projects.
 Has there been a disconnect between getting the job done and getting the job done right?
 The unexpected errors that result from a culture of “its already too late” can limit a program’s effectiveness and limit your career.
 In the end, the person demanding that you fix things quickly is seldom the person who will be blamed when they go wrong.
 Don't become the example of the former compensation professional that messed things up when there was a problem.
 Become the compensation professional who made sure things become better when the unexpected happened.

 Dan Walter is the President and CEO of Performensation a firm committed to aligning pay with corporate strategy and culture.
-If you like Dan’s thoughts on compensation you might want to get a copy of the new book: “Everything You Do in COMPENSATION IS COMMUNICATION.”
-Written by three-eights of the Compensation Café writers, Ann Bares, Margaret O’Hanlon and Dan Walter.
-Dan has also co-authored of several other books including “The Decision Makers Guide to Equity Compensation”, “If I’d Only Known That”, “GEOnomics 2011” and “Equity Alternatives.”
-Connect with him on LinkedIn or follow him on Twitter at @Performensation and @SayOnPay.
+Get your copy of the new book: “Everything You Do in COMPENSATION IS COMMUNICATION.”
+Written by Comp Café writers, Ann Bares, Margaret O’Hanlon and Dan Walter.
+Dan has also co-authored of several other books you may be interested in including “The Decision Makers Guide to Equity Compensation”, “If I’d Only Known That”, and “Equity Alternatives.”
+Please connect with him on LinkedIn and follow him on Twitter at @Performensation and @SayOnPay.